DaVikingMan/FalconXOS/README.md

 This part lists some of the future updates this project will have

-TerminalXOS is a terminal for the future
+FalconXOS is a terminal for the future

 It brings the 'live in the terminal' quote to reality This means that you will be able to do everything from the terminal